 Are you 15-19 years old, interested in drama or art and would like to work with internationally renowned filmmaker, totem pole carver and Haida artist Gwaii Edenshaw and Flintlock Theatre?

-Culminating in sessions aimed at kick-starting independent creative projects for participants, the Sovereign Nation Masterclass weekend offers a unique opportunity to get to know the Pitt Rivers collections from the perspective of an originating community, to work alongside professional artists and to learn more about our colonial past and its contemporary legacy.
-Led by Flintlock Theatre and Gwaii Edenshaw and hosted by Pitt Rivers Museum (Friday event) and Cherwell School (Saturday & Sunday workshops).
+Culminating in sessions aimed at kick-starting independent creative projects for participants, the Sovereign Nation Masterclass workshop offers a unique opportunity to get to know the Pitt Rivers collections from the perspective of an originating community, to work alongside professional artists and to learn more about our colonial past and its contemporary legacy.
+Led by Flintlock Theatre and Gwaii Edenshaw and hosted by Pitt Rivers Museum (Friday event) and Cherwell School (Saturday workshop).

 Part 1: Friday 27 March 17.30-20.30 - Opening event and showing of award-winning film Edge of the Knife (S'Gaawaay K'uuna) by Gwaii Edenshaw.